-By April 10, 2019, Nevada King had finished the maiden drill campaign and released all assay results.
+By April 10, 2019, Nevada King had finished this Phase I maiden drill campaign and released all assay results.
 The program had 68 RC holes and four diamond drill holes that collected samples for metallurgical testing.
 Drill hole locations are shown in Figure 4 relative to cross section lines and historical drilling.